jordicenzano/go-ts-segmenter/README.md

 # go-ts-segmenter

 #Tests snippets
-The following snippets works on MACOS, you should probably remove (or update) the `fontfile` path if you use another OS.
+The following snippets works on MAC OS, you should probably remove (or update) the `fontfile` path if you use another OS.

 Create 100m live stream with 3 advanced segments to disc (LHLS)
 ```